yscialom/pinanas/README.md

 Description
 -----------
 PiNanas is a private cloud platform including a wild range of services, safely hosted at home or on privately managed infrastructure.
 It is modular, flexible and open to extensions.
-Build with security and ease of use in mind, PiNanas will empower you to transform any hardware (old computer, Raspberry Pi, ...) into a homelab and private cloud.
+Built with security and ease of use in mind, PiNanas will empower you to transform any hardware (old computer, Raspberry Pi, ...) into a homelab and private cloud.

 Access your files from anywhere on the world.
 Never lose a photo.
 Wonder no more how to play videos on your TV.